a-liut/gio-frontend-ms/README.md

 ## Endpoints

-- /rooms: List all available rooms
+- /rooms: Lists all available rooms

-- /rooms/{id}: Get information about a room
+- /rooms/{roomId}: Gets information about a room

-- /rooms/{id}/devices: List all available devices in a room
+- /rooms/{roomId}/devices: Lists all available devices in a room

-- /rooms/{id}/devices/{id}: Get information about a device in a room
+- /rooms/{roomId}/devices/{deviceId}: Gets information about a device in a room